-After extensive research, our team of legal experts and professionals will provide you with a comprehensive explanation about the cost - including the fees of creating an LLC in California.
+After extensive research, our team of legal experts and professionals will provide you with a comprehensive explanation of the cost - including the fees of creating a California LLC.

 - In California, an LLC costs $800 in annual franchise tax alone.

 - Limited Liability Companies are registered with the California Secretary of State and not the California Franchise Tax Board.

 - California LLC fees include state filing fees, LLC statement of information, business licenses, and permit, and LLC taxes.

 Bare Minimum Cost to Start an LLC in California

 The bare minimum cost to start a California LLC is $70 - filing fee - and a county filing fee depending on which area the entity operates.

 California state law requires businesses to file LLC paperwork regularly with the California Secretary of State to keep their status active.

 California filing fees are relatively inexpensive compared to other states at $70 for the initial filing fee and an annual corporate tax payment of about $800 annually, which you need to take into account when calculating the cost of starting an LLC.